unifra20/starknet.js-workshop/README.md

 **NOTE**: this demo was done and tested with the local devnet, which we recommend to do also.

+1. Install the devnet following the official [documentation](https://shard-labs.github.io/starknet-devnet/docs/intro)
+2. Go to the devnet repo and start:
+`starknet-devnet --seed 0` -> `--seed 0` ensures the creation of same predeployed accounts each time

 ### 1. Precalculate Address + Send Funds

 `node precalculate_address.js`